 - Children and young people: citizenship, participation and social justice 30 credits

 Learning and teaching

 We use a variety of teaching and learning methods including weekly seminars, group learning, tutorials, fieldwork, online learning and lectures.
+The methods of teaching and learning that you will encounter depend on which specific modules you choose.
 Independent study is also vital, as it allows you to pursue your interests and develop high-level skills.

 Most assessment is by written essay.
-Occasionally assessment is by other approaches, such as poster presentations or reflective logs.
+Occasionally, we use other assessment approaches, such as poster presentations or reflective logs.